 Scholarly Commons Citation

 Brooks, Rosa Ehrenreich, "Law in the Heart of Darkness: Atrocity & Duress" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1131.
+1131.